 The following are highlights of the Immigration Clinic litigation docket.
-Student attorneys continue to represent clients successfully before the DHS, the Immigration Courts, the Texas State Family Courts and the Fifth Circuit Court in all manner of cases ranging from humanitarian parole and protection, employment and family based residence, and citizenship and naturalization cases.
+Student attorneys continue to represent clients successfully before the DHS, the Immigration Courts, and the Fifth Circuit Court in all manner of cases ranging from humanitarian parole and protection, family based residence, and citizenship and naturalization cases.
 The caliber of several immigration cases has national impact on the development of immigration law and policy.
 These cases form the largest part of the clinic's docket and are equally as necessary as the contested residence and asylum cases to expose students to the breadth of immigration procedures and laws and the skills needed to develop facts, read statutes and effectively represent clients within an administrative framework.

 - Professor Hoffman and three clinic students collaborated with the American Immigration Council on an amicus brief before the Board of Immigration Appeals (BIA).
 At issue was the immigration status of "wave-through" entries to the United States.
 The brief argued that lawful permanent residents who entered the U.S. by a wave-through should be entitled to apply for cancellation of removal if they otherwise meet requirements under the Immigration and Nationality Act.
 The brief discussed several precedential decisions by the BIA which traditionally has allowed for such admissions to form the basis of a claim for deportation relief.
 The amicus brief was filed in response to the BIA's request for submissions.